-You may think it doesn’t really matter as long as your income statement shows a profit, right?
-While profitability is certainly important, thriving businesses know that there are a few key advantages of cash flow in startup financing of a business.
+You may think it doesn’t matter as long as your income statement shows a profit, right?
+While profitability is certainly important, thriving businesses know that there are a few key advantages of cash flow in the startup financing of a business.

 Properly Managing Expenses, Essential to Small Businesses

 Some expenses, like rent and utilities, are due monthly, while others, like payroll, might be paid weekly.
 Certain suppliers and vendors may have flexible payment terms or offer grace periods that can help when cash is tight.
 It’s essential to have a system to monitor your incoming cash and a payment schedule.
 This will ensure you stay current with your expenses and help you stagger payments according to the importance and due date.
 A healthy cash flow will help you weather tough times without hurting your credit.

 Expanding Your Products